dimanikulin/dimanikulin/RuTelegramChannels.md

-This is message for reporting the channels:
+This is message for reporting the channels and bots:
 The channel was created and works to promote and publish fake news about the Russian invasion of Ukraine!
+This is message to send to bots before blocking it:
+System alert!
+Due to inactivity this bot will be blocked.
+Please contact support team.

 | Link                                               | Status                | Description            |
 | ---------------------------------------------------|---------------------- |:----------------------:|
 | [Бладсикер 2.0](https://t.me/+TjGTywz1xPRjNzg6)    | Blocked for DN | |